*subject to change

 131. Stop the World, I Need to Get Off!
 Bringing Leadership into a New Day

-Tom Allenstein, RN, MBA, CMTE, MedFlight of Ohio
+Tom Allenstein, RN, MBA, CMTE, MedFlight

 The entire world is changing rapidly around us.
 This is particularly true when you start looking at medical transportation.
 How we provide those services and the care itself is changing every day.
 Couple these changes with generational differences in the workforce and we need to examine how we manage these people.
 This session looks at what members of leadership need to know to adapt to these changes to lead our companies into the future.